debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 - BE NICE.
 Even if you don't choose this program, it's *very* likely that you'll meet these students and faculty again.
 Academia is a small place!
 Be polite and professional, and recognize that while yes, everyone is trying to convince you to come to their program, and yes, they're all very excited about you, they've all also done amazing things and earned their place here.
 Don't disparage other people's work, their affiliations, or their demographic groups.
 - Keep a level head.
 It's so exciting to finally meet some of your research heroes in person, and then to hear them saying "I want to work with you" can feel unreal.
 Enjoy it, but also take a step back and consider your own needs first.
 Ultimately, for various reasons, everyone at the visit day, from faculty to staff to students, is trying to persuade you to join their program.
 Even the most introverted and seemingly awkward professor is actually very skilled at persuasion (that's how they published their papers, won their grants, got their students!).
 I got this advice from Jean Yang's [blog]() before my visits, and it was really helpful.
 - If possible, go for a walk on your own.
 Explore campus and the area where you might live.
 Try to picture your life in this place and see how it feels.
-- For Cornell and other places in the northern U.S., bring a warm coat and shoes!
+- For Cornell and other places in the northern U.S., bring a warm coat and practical shoes!

 ### Choosing Between Programs